 Such a hands-on manager can be inspiring to subordinates, but can also work himself into illness.
 He or she likely could accomplish more for the company by delegating duties and leading subordinates into a network that is structured for optimal results.

-Leader.
-Leadership.
-One of these might be the first word that comes to mind when someone asks themselves, "What qualities make a good manager?"
+One of these words might be the first that comes to mind when someone asks themselves, "What qualities make a good manager?"

-Ongoing Professional Development would target that need and a good alternative would be Self-Improvement training through books, a career coach, a counselor, a job club, a professional organization, or other entities and resources.
+Ongoing Professional Development targets that need and a good alternative is Self-Improvement Training through books, online materials, a career coach, a counselor, a job club, a professional organization, or other entities and resources.

 Functions of a Manager

-Leadership is one characteristics of an Effective Manager.
+- Leadership is one characteristics of an effective manager.